OctopusDeploy/docs/docs/administration/sync-instances/index.md

 ## Syncing Process

+If you do determine the best course of action is to sync projects across multiple Octopus Deploy instances, then you will need to start designing a syncing process.
 While the actual business rules and decisions will vary between implementations, the core rules for any syncing process will remain the same.

 ### Avoid mismatched versions